mhardcastle/lotss-catalogue/lgz_create/README-zooniverse.txt

 To make a single image set:

-python $LGZPATH/lgz_create/make_overlays.py file.fits xxxx
+python $LGZPATH/lgz_create/make_overlays.py file.fits xxxx yyyy

-where xxxx is the number of the image from file.fits or file-list.txt.
+where xxxx is the number of the image from file.fits or file-list.txt and optionally yyyy is the number of the last image.
+If yyyy is set, the code loops over all numbers between xxxx and yyyy.

-To make all the images, use a job:
+To make all the images when you have lots of them, use a job:

 wc file-list.txt